BobJones13579/fantasy-dashboard/docs/5-Prompts/frontend-prompts.md

 # Frontend Development Prompts

+## TLDR

+AI prompts and guidance for frontend development tasks in the Fantasy Football Companion App, covering React.js architecture, coding standards, and development patterns.

 ## Purpose

 This document contains AI prompts and guidance for frontend development tasks in the Fantasy Football Companion App.